You are here

 English Language Teaching Research Awards - ELTRA 2020

-The British Council is pleased to announce the 2020 call for research proposals under the ELT Research Awards scheme.
-Through this successful and popular scheme, we aim to facilitate the production of innovative research to benefit the learning and teaching of English throughout the world by co-funding a number of partnership awards.
-Resulting articles will be published as part of the British Council Research Papers series.
-The 2020 call for research proposals is now closed.
+Through the successful and popular ELT Research Awards scheme, we aim to facilitate the production of innovative research to benefit the learning and teaching of English throughout the world by co-funding a number of partnership awards.
+Resulting articles are published as part of the British Council Research Papers series.
+Please note the 2020 call for research proposals is now closed.

 What is the purpose of the ELTRA Scheme?